Vestibular schwannoma (acoustic neuroma)

 What is a vestibular schwannoma?

-Vestibular schwannomas (also sometimes called acoustic neuromas) are slow-growing tumours.
-They are low grade, which means they are non-cancerous, or benign.
+Vestibular schwannoma (also sometimes called acoustic neuroma) is a slow-growing tumour that forms near the nerves of the ear.
+These tumours are low grade, which means they are non-cancerous, or benign.

 Vestibular schwannoma symptoms